 So, I give myself permission to do just that.

-The only way for me to move forward was to reckon with 2019.
-So, I pulled my bullet journal off the shelf and turned to find the pages where I’d written three goals for that year.
+The only way for me to move forward is to reckon with the past year.
+So, I pull my bullet journal off the shelf and turn to the pages where I’ve written goals for the past year.

 Goal #1 – Get back to a size 12.
 I felt like me [when I was that size] – comfortable in my own skin, loved my body and size in clothes and felt confident.
 It’s important to me to feel confident and comfortable in my own skin.
 Being a size that feels good removes the mental and emotional clutter of being overweight, uncomfortable and of carrying the burden of losing weight.
 I want to be unburdened.